keystonejs/keystone/docs/guides/add-lists.md

 }
 ```

-If you're curious about used options you can read more about `CalendarDay` [there](../../packages/fields/src/types/CalendarDay/README.md).
+If you're curious about the usage options you can read more about `CalendarDay` [here](../../packages/fields/src/types/CalendarDay/README.md).
 Now it's a time to explore docs about other field types and get a bit familiar with them, it will help you make your schema cleaner.

 ## Defining User list

-Take a look at `assignee` field.
-Now we're just typing in name.
-Why don't we make separate User list, so we can point assign tasks to someone.
+Take a look at the `assignee` field.
+Now we're just typing in a name.
+Why don't we make separate User list, so we can point assigned tasks to a specific User.
-Create another file `Users.js` in `fields` folder.
+Create another file `Users.js` in the `lists` directory.
 It should look like this:

 ```javascript
 const { Text, Password } = require('@keystone-alpha/fields');